MadRoosterCro/task-for-serapion/README.md

 http://localhost:3000/api-docs
 ```

-After opening swagger, you can click on "GET" to check the local db for a certain movie/show.
+After opening swagger, you can click on ```GET``` to check the local db for a certain movie/show.
-Click on "Try it out!" button and in the input field enter the name of the movie/show you are interested in.
+Click on ```Try it out!``` button and in the input field enter the name of the movie/show you are interested in.

 If the movie/show is not in the db, you can use "POST" to add it via the external API.